Workflow actions: Reading and modifying data

 • Default branch: Optionally label this fallback path

-You cannot delete a Router node until all actions in its branches have been removed first.
+You cannot delete or replace a Router node until all downstream nodes in its branches have been removed first.
+This prevents orphaned nodes from existing in your workflow.

 Common use cases include routing high-value orders to a manager for approval, sending different email templates based on customer type, applying different validation rules depending on the data source, and escalating tasks according to their age or priority.